apache/fluo-muchos/README.md

   the Python virtual environment by using `pip install ansible[azure]`

 When running Muchos under Ubuntu 18.04, checkout these [tips](docs/azure-ubuntu-1804.md).

+You might also need to configure the `aws_ami` property in [muchos.props].
+Muchos by default uses a free CentOS 7 image that is hosted in the AWS marketplace but managed by the CentOS organization.
+If you have never used this image in EC2 before, you will need to go to the [CentOS 7 product page][centos7] to accept the software terms.
+If this is not done, you will get an error when you try to launch your cluster.
+By default, the `aws_ami` property is set to an AMI in `us-east-1`.
+You will need to changes this value if a newer image has been released or if you are running in different region than `us-east-1`.

 ## Quickstart